 Multi-Variate Testing (MVT)

-Multi-Variate Testing, or MVT is an excellent tool that allows you to measure combinations of changes in a single test.
-We identify a range of elements that can change on a page, and all these changes are applied in a matrix of variable changes.
+Multi-Variate Testing, or MVT is an excellent tool that allows you to measure combinations of design changes in a single test.
+We identify a range of elements that can change on a page, and all these changes are applied in a matrix of variable design changes.
 For example we may identify that the page might benefit from:

 - Reduced text description – from light to medium, low, or non-existent